jc7447/BetterDynAdmin-wiki/Dash.md

 If a shortname refers to several component, ex: OR: OrderRepository and OtherRepository, you can select one of them by specifiying an index : @OR#0 or @OR#1.

 To know the index, type the command *comprefs*.
 If you don't mention the index, you will be prompted with an error and the possible values

+### @this

+@this is a keyword that references the current component.

+Ex:

+> $> set @this.loggingDebug true

+Avoid using it in scripts because the calling location might change

 ## Saving a result to a variable